Docker vs. Containerd: A Quick Comparison (2023)

 How will Kubernetes Use Containerd?

-Instead, Kubernetes uses another tool called Dockershim to get the Docker capabilities it needs, which is containerd.
-But why does Kubernetes need to use Dcokershim instead of going to containerd directly?
-It needs it because Docker isn’t compliant with Container Runtime Interface (CRI).
+Instead, Kubernetes uses another tool called Dockershim to get the Docker capabilities it needs, which is Containerd.
+But why does Kubernetes need to use Dockershim instead of going to Containerd directly?
+It is needed because Docker isn’t compliant with the Container Runtime Interface (CRI).